Reformulation of Einstein equations in the Fully Constrained Formulation: local-uniqueness, post-Newtonian expansion and initial data: Reformulation of the equations

 Let us now focus on the other evolution equation for $\hat{A}^{ij}$ in \cite{cordero2009improved}.
 Instead of $\hat{A}^{ij}$, we propose explicitly working with the variables $X^i$ and $\hat A^{ij}_{TT}$.
 Notice that $\hat{A}^{ij}$ is $\OO(c^{-3})$, while $\hat A^{ij}_{TT}$ is $\OO(c^{-5})$ in post-Newtonian order.
-The main reason to take into account $\hat A^{ij}_{TT}$ is to solve the spacetime metric more accurately in those cases or regions where the post-Newtonian approximation is valid.
+Therefore, taking $\hat A^{ij}_{TT}$ as variable will solve the spacetime metric more accurately too when the post-Newtonian approximation is valid.
 In other cases, our reformulation is just a change of variables with no additional effects, beyond the slight reducing of the number of source terms in Eq.~\eqref{eq:h}.
 The resulting evolution equation for $\hat A^{ij}_{TT}$ reads: \begin{widetext}